-- 1. Degree requirements for a M.A. in history: - A. Thesis option: Complete thirty (30) semester hours of graduate work (fifteen (15) semester credit hours of required courses; fifteen (15) semester credit hours of electives) with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive examination over course work in History; write and defend a satisfactory thesis in U.S. history. - B. Non-Thesis Option: Complete thirty-six (36) semester credit hours of graduate work (fifteen (15) semester credit hours of required courses; twenty-one (21) semester credit hours of electives) with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive exam over course work in history.
+- 1. Degree requirements for a M.A. in history: - A. Thesis option: Complete thirty (36) semester hours of graduate work (fifteen (15) semester credit hours of required courses; six (6) semester credit hours of M.A.
+Thesis credits; fifteen (15) semester credit hours of electives, only 6 hours of which may be 400 level courses) with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive examination over course work in History; write and defend a satisfactory thesis in history. - B. Non-Thesis Option: Complete thirty-six (36) semester credit hours of graduate work (fifteen (15) semester credit hours of required courses; twenty-one (21) semester credit hours of electives, only 6 hours of which may be 400 level courses) with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive exam over course work in history.